mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 - `Configurability`: Application configuration is loaded from a configuration file using `PureConfig`, allowing flexibility in configuring backend URLs, host, port, and other settings.
 - `Logging`: We use `Log4Cats` for logging messages, which can be helpful for monitoring and debugging.
 - `Testability`: The code is designed to be testable.
 It uses dependency injection to pass components (e.g., HTTP clients, round-robin strategies) as arguments to functions and objects, making it easy to substitute mock implementations for testing.

-In summary, we have built a scalable and configurable HTTP load balancer with health checking capabilities using Scala and various functional programming libraries.
-The code is designed to be modular, testable, and extensible, making it suitable for real-world applications where load balancing and health monitoring of backend servers are required.

 In this video you can see the live testing of load balancer:
 {% include video id="SkQ6s_nwCgY" provider="youtube" %}